-Dominican Chimichurri Hamburger, also known as Chimichurri Dominicano, is a traditional Dominican street food famous for the flavorful, juicy burger and the special Dominican Sauce.
+Dominican Chimichurri Hamburger, also known as Chimichurri Dominicano, or Chimi Dominicano, is a traditional Dominican street food famous for the flavorful, juicy burger and the special Dominican Sauce.
 These gourmet burger patties are specially made with homemade ground short ribs, beef chuck & beef brisket seasoned with Dominican flavors.
-Topped with grilled tomatoes, red onions and shredded cabbage, and special seasoned Dominican special pink sauce, I created this mouthwatering, gourmet, chimichurri burger as part of Burger Month 2019 which includes an incredible giveaway hosted by Girl Carnivore.
-See giveaway details below.
+Topped with grilled tomatoes, red onions and shredded cabbage, and special seasoned Dominican special pink sauce, I created this mouthwatering, gourmet, chimichurri burger as part of Burger Month.

 Dominican Street Food